Women artisans at Sukinda enable an eco-friendly way to celebrate Diwali

-Kalinganagar, November 10, 2023: A group of rural women artisans of Santarapur village under Sukinda block have enabled an eco-friendly celebration of Diwali.
-They have been preparing diya and other items of terracotta to help families around the world celebrate the festival of light in a completely eco-friendly way.
+Kalinganagar : A group of rural women artisans of Santarapur village under Sukinda block have enabled an eco-friendly celebration of Diwali.
+They have been preparing diya and other items of terracotta to help families around celebrate the festival of light in a completely eco-friendly way.

 Ten members of Jay Maa Durga Self-help Group (SHG) and Janani Cluster Level Federation (CLF) of Santarapur village in Ampolba Panchayat acquired this new skill during their one-day exposure visit to Prathamakhandi area in Gopalpur village, under Rasulpur block in Jajpur district, a place well-known for its terracotta craft.
 The visit facilitated by Tata Steel Foundation on October 31, 2023 aimed at fostering skill development within the community and creating employment opportunities for women.